abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 ![Logic as a preorder](../05_logic/logic_category.svg)

-If we assume that there is only one way to go from proposition $A$, to proposition $B$ (or there are many ways, but we are not interested in the difference between them), then logic is not only a category, but a *preorder* in which the relationship "bigger than" is taken to mean "implies", so ($A \to B$ is $A ≤ B$).
+If we assume that there is only one way to go from proposition $A$, to proposition $B$ (or there are many ways, but we are not interested in the difference between them), then logic is not only a category, but a *preorder*:

+{: .definition}

+> Some preorders can be seen as logical systems: elements are propositions and the relationship "bigger than" is taken to mean "implies", so ($A \to B$ is $A ≤ B$).

 ![Logic as a preorder](../05_logic/logic_preorder.svg)